58% of employees show improved performance after completing a performance improvement plan (PIP). [Workstatus]

 Step 1: Assess Employee Performance

-Before initiating a performance improvement plan (PIP), conduct a thorough and collaborative assessment of the employee’s current performance.
-Evaluate areas such as work quality, communication, teamwork, and productivity.
+Before starting a PIP, conduct a thorough assessment of the employee’s current performance.
+Look at areas like work quality, communication, teamwork, and productivity.
+Involve the employee in self-assessment discussions to understand their perspective and foster a sense of ownership in the process.

 With ThriveSparrow, assessing employee performance becomes easier.
 Both team managers and their employees can view their employees' strengths and blind spots giving an accurate assessment of the overall performance.